elemantics/blueshell/README.md

 ### Classical Inheritance ###

 If you want to create a new object that classically inherits properties from another object, you can use `B.hatch` for this as well.
-In this use case, you have option of passing in up to three arguments.
+In this use case, you have the option of passing in up to three arguments.

 ```javascript
 var person = B.hatch({